conda/conda/docs/source/install/quick.rst

 To test your installation, enter the command ``conda list.`` If installed correctly, you will see a list of packages that were installed.

+Next, go to our :doc:`30-minute conda test drive </using/test-drive>`.

 **Linux Miniconda update**

 In your terminal window, type the following:  ``conda update conda``